georgwiese/MMDS-sose16/README.md

 The [TLC Trip Record Dataset](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) contains the taxi rides in NYC from 2009 to 2015.
 The provided information includes the start & end times as well as start & end locations.

-You can find some basic statistics in our Taxi data notebook (TODO: Link).
+You can find some basic statistics in our [taxi statistics notebook](notebooks/taxi_statistics.ipynb).
 Furthermore, we plotted heatmaps of the pickup frequencies using our [Heatmap Visualizer](heatmap-visualizer).
 The following shows a heatmap of the average pickup frequency by hour: